Freegle/cordova-plugin-google-signin/README.md

 The plist file should be downloaded and saved as `GoogleService-Info.plist`.

-Get the REVERSED_SERVER_CLIENT_ID from from the "Web application" CLient ID as described above.
+Get the REVERSED_SERVER_CLIENT_ID from from the "Web application" Client ID as described above.

 ## Install the plugin in your cordova project